AlbertoDeBenedittis/BesApp/README.md

 * the map created and stored as .html file (used to show the maps in the dashboard without the need to create them) (Mappe_html)
 * other files such us images used to add some details to the maps (Medaglie)
 * the pickle file created to store some python dictionaries used in the model for detecting the best territories (Dictionaries)

+## Report📓

+The geospatial_project.pdf is the report where is carefully explained the goal of the analysis, the methodology adopted, the results, and the limits of the project.